-201. In addition to the conduct of Defendant Sam Bankman-Fried, as described in this Complaint, some of the biggest names in sports and entertainment have either invested in FTX or been brand ambassadors for the company.
+201. In addition to the conduct of Defendant Sam Bankman-Fried, as described in this been brand ambassadors for the company.
 A number of them hyped FTX to their social media fans, driving retail consumer adoption of the Deceptive FTX Platform.